 After the Infant Program, preschool and kindergarten classes are held at the Center where speech-language, occupational and physical therapy, braille instruction, orientation and mobility, deafblind intervention, aquatic therapy, and low vision training are also available.
 Classes are for children ages two through six and are designed to enhance basic skills while preparing children for inclusion in public or private elementary schools.
 We offer morning and afternoon half-day classes, which are held Monday through Thursday.
-Full-day classes are held Monday through Thursday or Monday through Friday.
+Full-day classes are held Monday through Thursday.

 Classrooms are taught by Teachers of the Visually Impaired (TVIs) who specialize in developing lesson plans and adapting instruction to address necessary modifications and accommodations whether that involves adapting materials to braille or large print, eliminating visual or auditory clutter, addressing augmentative communication needs along with the speech-language pathologists or incorporating seating and positioning needs with the physical and occupational therapists just to mention a few.
 The role of the teaching assistants is vital in carrying out individual goals and follow through within the classroom setting.